Hello - BHP is off to Kyoto/Osaka to make some books from 19/03 so

 Transgender issues in 1980s Tokyo.
 That's Dokudami Tenement 3's theme in this dark story of Yoshio's friendship with a troubled transgender salaryman Frankie.
 This story pulls no punches and is likely to offend some.
-144 pages inc. bio and bonus material.
+132 pages inc. biography.

 Dokudami Tenement (Japanese: 独身アパートどくだみ荘) is a Japanese gekiga manga series written and illustrated by Takashi Fukutani.